Delicious Vegan Easter Lunch Ideas

 With Easter just around the corner, my thoughts are turning towards the traditional Easter lunch.
 Particularly what my family and I are going to eat after the one time of the year when we legitimately get to eat chocolate at breakfast time!
 There are so many great ethical Easter eggs available that I feel spoiled for choice this year!

-Aimee Ryan from the lovely vegan food blog Wallflower Kitchen has created some amazing vegan Easter lunch recipes this Easter for the Vegan Society, which I’m excited to share with Moral Fibres readers.
-There’s everything you need to cook up a delicious vegan feast this Easter.
+Aimee Ryan from the lovely vegan food blog Wallflower Kitchen has created an amazing three-course vegan Easter lunch menu this Easter for the Vegan Society, alongside the full recipes, which I’m excited to share with Moral Fibres readers.

 Creamy Vegan Pea Soup